alessio-git21/voicing-the-cheshire-cat/README.md

 # Voicing the Cheshire Cat

-Voicing-the-Cheshire-Cat is a project that gives voice to the famous [cat AI assistant](https://github.com/cheshire-cat-ai/core), allowing users to interact with a chatbot and hear its responses.
+Voicing-the-Cheshire-Cat is a project that gives voice to the famous [Cat AI assistant](https://github.com/cheshire-cat-ai/core), allowing users to interact with a chatbot and hear its responses.
 This project is powered by three Docker containers, including two custom docker images created for audio generation and text-to-speech conversion.

 The *modular design* of the project is due to the use of these custom docker images which can be used to power any other vocal AI assistant!